 My family is the reason why I have been able to be at MPCS all of these years.
 My dad and mom were committed to continue my education at MPCS.
 I am so thankful for their hard work in allowing me to attend such a great school.
 Being a student here has allowed me to build my confidence and create friendships that will last a lifetime.

 I loved being a part of the After School clubs.
 Dance was and always has been so much fun.
 I will miss the closeness we have and feeling like we are a family.
 I will miss walking through the halls and knowing everyone’s name.
-Mount Pleasant Christian School has been the best place I could ever asked for to grow as a student and as a human being.
+Mt.
+Pleasant Christian School, Inc. has been the best place I could ever asked for to grow as a student and as a human being.